-In some languages, both verbs and nouns can function both as predicates and as arguments: nouns can be used as main-clause predicates without the need of a copula, and verbs can be combined with some determiner-like element, with which they form a determiner phrase (DP).
-In the canonical type of this system, a DP containing a verb refers to a participant in the event denoted by the verb, so that the verb can be analyzed as a headless relative clause ('the one/someone who Vs').
-This is illustrated in (1) with examples from Classical Nahuatl (Launey 1994: 29; 58).
-The clause in (1a) is a typical intransitive clause with a verbal predicate and a nominal argument DP, whereas in (1b), the predicate is a noun and the DP contains a verb.
+In some languages, verbs can productively be combined with a determiner-like element, together with which they can function as a clausal argument.
+In the canonical type of this system, the resulting DP refers to a participant in the event denoted by the verb, so that the verb can be translated as a headless relative clause ('the one/someone who Vs').
+Nouns, in turn, can be used as main-clause predicates without the need of a copula.
+The predicative function is simply achieved by the absence of a determiner.

+Example (1a), from Classical Nahuatl (Launey 1994: 29; 58), illustrates a typical clause with a verbal predicate and a noun in argument function, and (1b) illustrates the situation described above in which the predicate is a noun and the argument is expressed by a DP containing a verb.